Secret Garden Cotopaxi: amazing things to do

 Horseback riding

-The hostel can also organize other hikes that are not included in their program, because are less demanded, which are:
+The hostel can also organize other hikes that are not included in their program, because they are less demanded, which are:

 - Climbing Cotopaxi to the peak